Artist’s studio in Bushwick, Brooklyn, 2024

 The artist makes sculptures in a way that is simultaneously sadistic and nurturing.
 She violently chisels rigid lumber into biomorphic forms, then coats it in resin that resembles bodily fluids.
 Recently, Yan has begun carefully scraping away portions of the resin to reveal the raw wood beneath.
 This act of excavation mirrors the archaeological process, unveiling layers of the past.
 At last, she binds found household objects with her wood carvings, as if enacting a form of selective breeding.
 These assemblages bear traces of taming and resistance, fragments of intimate narratives that are re-imagined into new forms through a process of domestication.

 For Yan, sculpture is irreplaceable in its ability to embody force.
 Evolution and domestication, as she sees it, are collisions of forces.
-The alteration of form results from external forces of alienation.
-Power may manifest directly, whilst it may also operate more subtly in reciprocal relationships.
+The mutation of bodily forms is the result of external forces, which themselves are produced through alienation.
+Power may manifest directly, or may also operate more subtly in reciprocal relationships.
 Yan explores dominance and submission by materializing these forces through forms such as the pulling of an umbilical cord, suggestive strokes of the tail, or the penetration of dinnerware.
 The supple flexibility of wire and silicone grapples with the rigidity of metal and wood.
 In these works, opposing forces achieve a precarious balance, seeming resolved but never fully canceling one another out.

 Her sculptures invite the home-bred humans to reflect on their primal lust, corporal fragility, and the paradoxical nature of the forces residing within them.